UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 ## Presentation of Rules

-*The player will run through a tutorial level that will visual cue to guide the player to learn the mechanics.
-When new mechanics pop up, small boxes of text will guide their use*
+*The player will run through a small tutorial level that will have visual cues (arrows, highlights, instruction pop ups) to guide the player to learn the mechanics.
+When new mechanics pop up, small boxes of text will guide their use.*

 ## Presentation of Content

-*The player will learn the core material by experimenting with mixing colors and creating various color combinations while playing the game*
+*The player will learn the core material by experimenting with mixing colors and creating various color combinations while playing the game.*

 ## Story (Brief)

-*You are a phantom thief chameleon going on a series of heists, but need to sneak past the guards/security in each case to grab your target*
+*You are a phantom thief chameleon going on a series of heists, but need to sneak past the guards/security in each case to grab your target.*

 ## Storyboarding